Add a little spiced smokiness to your barbecued pork butt with this smoke and spice pork injection marinade, and enjoy the fruits of your labor!

 - 1 tablespoon butter

-- If preparing ahead of time, store unused mixture in the refrigerator for up to 5 days after preparation.
+- If preparing ahead of time, store marinade in an airtight container in the refrigerator for up to 5 days.
 Do not save any injection marinade that has come into contact with raw meat.

 Ofargo Marinade Injector